 What is Data Mining?

-What most organizations have done to generate these insights into consumer behavior, is that they scour the internet for data.
+What most organizations have done to generate these insights into consumer behaviour, is that they scour the internet for data.
 This practice is called data mining whereby you analyze pre-existing databases to generate insights.

 However, the data mining process is not as straightforward as it seems to be.
 The entire idea of selecting and processing data is based on the characteristics of data and could often be subject to bias.
 Any data selected for analysis is also prone to include outliers and include variability that threatens to skew the results.